mircealungu/mircea/essays/devx-and-ai.md

 ## The Bad

 1. The **internet will end up being filled with generated junk**.
-	- StackOverfow had a problem with this already in December 2022 - users generating answers and pasting them in.
+StackOverfow observed that this was a problem already in December 2022.
+Users started generating answers and pasting them in although they were low-quality.
 Decreases the quality of the platform.
 The [discussion thread](https://meta.stackoverflow.com/questions/421831/temporary-policy-generative-ai-e-g-chatgpt-is-banned) illustrates the limitations of ChatGPT...
 It also acknowledges the problem: detection is not easy.

 2. The "most likely continuation of a query" that an LLM generates
 	- **might not be the best** (e.g. the way biases exist in other kinds of datasets, there will be biases in the programming related data)